-The thirteenth century was the peak of the Medieval Age, a time of extraordinary intellectual activity, due to the foundation of the mendicant orders, the introduction of Arabian, Hebrew, and Greek works into the Christian schools, and the rise of the University, especially the one in Paris, founded in 1200.
+The thirteenth century was the peak of the Medieval Age, a time of extraordinary intellectual activity, due to the foundation of the mendicant orders, the introduction of Arabian, Greek, and Hebrew works into the Christian schools, and the rise of the University, especially the one in Paris, founded in 1200.
 The University of Paris arose from the Cathedral School of Notre Dame.
 It was the time of Scholasticism ("of the schools"), a method of learning that placed emphasis on reasoning.
 Important writers at the time were the Franciscans Bonaventure and Duns Scotus, and the Dominicans Albertus Magnus and his student Thomas Aquinas, who became the greatest theologian and philosopher of the age.

 One of the greatest contributions by Thomas was his incorporation of the philosophy of Aristotle into the theology of the Catholic Church.
-Thomas saw reason and faith as one and mutually supportive, and combined the Bible and Church Fathers and the reasoning of Aristotle into one unified system of understanding Christian revelation through faith enlightened by reason.
+Thomas saw reason and faith as one and mutually supportive, and combined the Bible and Church Fathers with the reasoning of Aristotle into one unified system of understanding Christian revelation through faith enlightened by reason.

 His most noted work is the Summa Theologica, an extensive five-volume masterpiece.
 Aquinas organized the work by first posing the objections raised by those taking issue with the Church, and then provided his answer to the objections beginning with the phrase "I answer."
 His strength of persuasion came from his ability to listen and ponder the opposing point of view.
 After careful consideration, and reading some of the great writers of history, such as Augustine, he would then propose his answer.
 His exposition of the Virtues and the Seven Sacraments remain the standard to our present day.